Ford F-Series (fourth generation)

-The fourth generation of the Ford F-Series is a line of pickup trucks and commercial trucks that were produced by Ford from the 1961 to 1966 model years.
-Lower and wider than the previous generation, the fourth-generation F-Series marked several design changes to the F-Series, distinguished by bed sides matching the hood line and window sill in height.
-The model line returned to two headlights, a change that remained in place for over 50 years.
+The fourth generation of the Ford F-Series is a line of trucks produced by Ford from the 1961 to 1966 model years.
+Introducing a lower and wider cab over the previous generation, Ford introduced several design changes to the model line.
+In line with modern pickup trucks, the bed sides, hood line, and window sill were all the same height.
+Ford returned the F-Series to two headlights (a design change that remained in place for over 50 years).

-Originally intended as the successor for the Styleside, Ford developed an all-new configuration, developing a body constructed in line with the car-based Ford Ranchero.
-Dubbed the "integrated pickup", Ford welded the cab and body together before their placement on the frame (removing the cab-bed gap).
-By 1964, Ford reverted entirely to the traditional separate cab and bed design for the Styleside bed.

-For 1965, the fourth generation underwent a substantial revision, with Ford introducing a chassis and cab that would underpin the F-Series through 1979.
-The update marked the introduction of the long-running "Twin I-Beam" independent front suspension and 300 cubic-inch inline-6.
-Taken from the defunct Edsel brand, the Ford Ranger name made its first appearance.
+Several design configurations were introduced by this generation.
+The F-Series panel van was discontinued (replaced by the Ford Econoline) and Ford introduced the "integrated pickup" for 1961.
+In line with the car-based Ford Ranchero, the Styleside configuration welded the cab and bed body stampings together (removing the gap between the two).
+After 1963, "integrated pickups" were no more.
+For 1965, the model line underwent a substantial revision, introducing chassis and cab that would be used by the F-Series through 1979.
+Alongside the debut of the four-door crew cab configuration, the long-running "Twin I-Beam" independent front suspension and 300 cubic-inch inline-6 were both introduced.
+Taken from the defunct Edsel brand, the Ford Ranger nameplate made its first appearance.

 The model line was assembled by Ford across multiple facilities across the United States, Canada, and Mexico; the model line was also assembled by Ford Argentina.
 In Canada, the F-Series was again sold as the Mercury M-Series.

 Model history

 1960–1962

 Along with the traditional separate Flareside beds, Ford introduced unibody trucks.
 These were originally named as the "integrated pickup" and consisted of the cab and the bed into one continuous piece, with no gap between them.
 The design required fewer stampings, such as the back of the cab served as the leading edge of the bed, less complicated assembly, such as the single-wall bed sides were spot-welded directly to the door sills, and the body had a less complicated path through the assembly plant's paint shop.
 This achieved cost savings in the manufacture of the truck, but the one-piece cab and bed body was still mounted to a traditional ladder frame chassis.
-Only two-wheel-drive F-100 and F-250 models used this one-piece construction--four-wheel-drive models and all F-350s, as well as all models with Flareside beds, continued to use separate cabs and beds.
-Styleside beds were carried over from the 1957-60 models.
+Only two-wheel-drive F-100 and F-250 models used this one-piece construction—four-wheel-drive models and all F-350s, as well as all models with Flareside beds, continued to use separate cabs and beds.
+Styleside beds were carried over from the 1957–60 models.

 1962–1964

 Due to poor market reception, and rumors that overloading caused the doors to jam shut, the unibody trucks were dropped midway through the 1963 model year.
 The 1961/64 models have the turn signals in the grill.
-1964 models received an all-new Styleside bed with more modern styling as well as longer wheelbase on 8' 2wd trucks while shortbeds and 4x4 retained the earlier wheelbases.
+1964 models received an all-new Styleside bed with more modern styling as well as a longer wheelbase on two-wheel-drive trucks while short beds and 4x4 retained the earlier wheelbases.